TonesTeam/tones-ui/README.md

    npx expo start
    ```

    After the build process begins, the terminal will display a QR code.
 You can scan this QR code with your Expo Go app (available on both iOS and Android) to load the mobile application on your device.

-Now you can test the app in your Expo Go app or through USB debugging if your device allows that.
+Alternativelly you can run the web bundle, that will be accessible by following the link that Expo has provided you with.